 But today, guarantor loans for tenants are available – so you do not necessarily need to worry if your guarantor is a homeowner or not.

-When applying, your guarantor will be required to co-sign your online loan agreement and this confirms the terms of the loan and that they will be required to make any missed payments on your behalf.
+When applying, your guarantor will be required to co-sign your online loan agreement, confirming the terms of the loan, and that they will be required to make any missed payments on your behalf.

 The lender will usually have a phone call with the main borrower and the guarantor to ensure that they both understand the terms of the loan and their responsibilities.

-There is also a cooling period that once the loan is funded, the guarantor will receive the full sum and have 14 days to send the money to the borrower or send it back to the lender without any fees charged.
-This is a security measure and gives the guarantor the freedom to change their mind if they wish.Apply Now
+There is also a cooling off period – once the loan is funded, the guarantor will receive the full sum and have around 14 days to send the money to the borrower or send it back to the lender without any fees charged.
+This is a security measure and gives the guarantor the freedom to change their mind if they wish.APPLY NOW